dacooderr/Windows-and-Linux-Optimization/readme.md

 **DEBLOAT**

-Using [Chris Titus' Windows Debloater](https://christitus.com/windows-tool/) you can customize and debloat windows to your like by a click of a few buttons.
+Using [Chris Titus' Windows Debloater](https://christitus.com/windows-tool/) you can customize and debloat windows to your liking by a click of a few buttons.